This post may contain affiliate links. Please see my full disclosure for details.

 - Dried unsweetened coconut flakes give the cookies a mild natural sweetness and a tropical flavor.
 In addition, they create textural interest and visual appeal.

-- Coconut is high in fiber and healthy fat and contributes to the breakfast cookies’ nutritional value.
+- Coconut is high in fiber and healthy fat and contributes to the oatmeal breakfast cookies’ nutritional value.

 -